panoptes/POCS/resources/arduino_files/README.md

 In general, you should only need two different files: one for the electronics inside the camera box, and one for the electronics inside the control box.

+## Current Versions

+### Camera Box

+The camera box has a few functions which the electronics support:

+* Relays for the two cameras.
+* Environmental sensors:
+    * Accelerometer
+    * DHT22 temperature/humidity

+#### camera_board

+Currently the only version of the camera board electronics.
+There might have been various updates to this file so if it is not working check the instructions to make sure you have the latest files for the latest design of the camera_board.

+### Control Box

+The electronics in the control box have undergone various iterations.
+Listed below are the various iterations and some desription of which version of the hardware they should be used with.
+Note that each type of board might also have updates to to it, but in general the latest board should always be used.

+The main functions of the control box are:

+* Relays:
+    * Camera box
+    * Mount
+    * Control computer (NUC)
+    * Weather Station
+    * Fan
+* AC main power sensing (depending on attached hardware)
+* Current sensing for relay channels (depending on iteration)
+* Environmental sensors:
+    * DHT22 temperature/humidity
+    * 3x DS18B20 temperature

+#### control_board

+Supports the custom PCB board with either an Arduino Uno or Arduino Micro.

+#### infineon_board

+Support just the Infineon 24V board with an attached Arduino Uno.
+This is the version used by PAN008 and is a simplified verson of the `control_board` above.
+It does *not* use the custom PCB that is specified in the instructions as of 2019-07-01.

+#### telemetry_board

+The first version (V0) of the custom PCB board for use with the Infineon and an Arduino Uno.
+In general this version should not be used unless you have specifically been told it is what you need.

+#### power_board

+Mostly the same as the `telemetry_board`.
+Mostly here for legacy purposes and should not be used unless you know you need it.

+## Using the Arduino files

 ### Compiling the sketch

 Using the `arduino-cli` command line tool, the sketch can be compiled using the